mararap/minishell/docs/03-path.md

 instead of a PATH-based lookup result.

-### One more nuance from your init code
+### One more nuance from our init code

-In `src/shell/init.c`, your shell bootstraps a default PATH if PATH is missing at startup:
+In `src/shell/init.c`, our shell bootstraps a default PATH if PATH is missing at startup:

 ```c
 if (!ms_env_get_value(shell->env_list, "PATH"))